-A sexual conversation about sexual desire and feelings, even saying, “I want” doesn’t mean, “I must have.”
+In a sexual conversation about sexual desire and feelings, even saying, “I want” doesn’t mean, “I must have.”
 It’s simply honest.
 It doesn’t obligate your partner to anything but rather reveals detail and depth to your sexuality.

-A conversation about curiosity, fantasy and masturbation seems to most — simply unwise — even or perhaps especially to those in long-term or married relationships.
+A conversation about curiosity, fantasy, and masturbation seems to most — simply unwise — even or perhaps especially to those in long-term or married relationships.
 Many couples simply don’t go there.
 The longer you wait to begin having this conversation, the more richness of sex you miss.

-Proudly, many guys boast that every orgasm of their life occurred only in the righteous compound of their spouse’s vagina — that they have no other sexual thought, intent nor do they desire any.
+Proudly, many guys boast that every orgasm of their life occurred only in the righteous compound of their spouse’s vagina — that they have no other sexual thought, or intent nor do they desire any.
 It’s an unreal and unfair burden to lay on a person you purport to love.

 If you’ve withheld the personal side of your sexuality for a long time, obviously this conversation is more difficult.
 Go slow.
 Be honest.
 Give your partner some credit for having brains and maturity.
-You’ll notice after time that you both will have sexual liberation, freedom and adventure.
+You’ll notice after time that you both will have sexual liberation, freedom, and adventure.

 There is one other reason to have this conversation.

 You won’t have to lie anymore.

 Love is that condition in which the happiness of another person is essential to your own… Jealousy is a disease, love is a healthy condition.
 The immature mind often mistakes one for the other, or assumes that the greater the love, the greater the jealousy.
 Robert A. Heinlein